react-universal/ui-library-template/README.md

 Deploys the contents of the public folder, which should be the storybook web project.

-``npm run see-npm-package`
+`npm run see-npm-package`

 This command shows the exact files that will be published if you run the command `npm publish`.
 Useful for double checking if you are including something you do not want to include.
-If something does need to be added, you can ignore it in the `.npmignore` file.
+If something does need to be ignored, you can ignore it in the `.npmignore` file.

 `npm run test`